smithy-lang/smithy/docs/source/spec/core.rst

 *Traits* are model components that can be attached to :doc:`shapes <index>` to describe additional information about the shape; shapes provide the structure and layout of an API, while traits provide refinement and style.
+Traits are defined by applying the :ref:`trait definition <trait-definition>` trait to a shape.

 Trait names are case-sensitive; it is invalid, for example, to write the :ref:`documentation-trait` as "Documentation").